 4) What are the kennel requirements for pets in the cabin?

 The kennel must be soft-sided, ventilated, and fit under the seat.
-It should allow the pet to stand up, turn around, and lie down comfortably.
+This will enable the pet to stand up, turn around, and lie down comfortably within the kennel.

 5) Can I check my pet as baggage?

 Currently, Delta allows pets to be shipped as cargo rather than checked baggage.
-This is available only for active U.S. Military or U.S. State Department Foreign Service Officers with transfer orders.
+Only active U.S. Military or U.S. State Department Foreign Service Officers with transfer orders are allowed to access this feature.

 6) How do I book my pet’s travel on Delta?